nicksieger/jsonpretty/README.md

 ## REQUIREMENTS

-- For the Ruby version: any Ruby version 2 or greater installed
+- For the Ruby version: any Ruby version >= 2 installed
 - For the Go version: none for the release binary, or Go 1.17 for `go install`

 ## INSTALL